sutanu70/Segmentation/README.md

 ```

 At last, part of code which computes DenseCRF is able to work only with PPM image files, hence we have to perform another conversion.
+This step is necessary only if we want to use DenseCRF separately and as one of Caffe layers.

 ```bash
 cd $DEEPLAB